 Talent in the Ranks

-Talent in the Ranks is a free artist development programme produced and delivered by the National Memorial Arboretum in collaboration with the Royal British Legion’s Armed Forces Engagement Team.
+Talent in the Ranks is a free artist development programme produced and delivered by the National Memorial Arboretum.

 Supporting aspiring singers, songwriters, and poets from within the Armed Forces community, Talent in the Ranks artists work alongside our experts to develop their skills, build confidence, and share their unique lived experiences.